 Home to an array of museums, theatres, universities, and historic libraries, all set to the picturesque backdrop of small, cobbled streets and beautifully decorated squares, surrounded by Spanish colonial buildings designed in art deco and baroque styles of architecture.

-The 14,000 square meters of Plaza de BolĂvar is the main public square, located at the heart of Bogota’s cultural capital.
-The square is surrounded by important attractions like the Palace of Justice, the Cathedral of Colombia, the National Capitol, the Independence Museum, and Palacio LiĂ©vano (City Hall).
+The Plaza de BolĂvar is the main public square, at the heart of Bogota’s cultural capital.
+The square is surrounded by important attractions like the Palace of Justice, the Cathedral of Colombia, the National Capitol, Independence Museum, and Palacio LiĂ©vano (City Hall).

 Nearby, you will find the Botero Museum, a famous art museum that displays works of Fernando Botero, and many world-class artists like Renoir, Money, Degas, Picasso, and MirĂł; and the Museo del Oro (Gold Museum), which has 55,000 pieces of gold.